In-case/DiscordMusic/README.md

-# Discord Music
+# Discord Music v0.2.0
 A music bot for your server!
 Written in node.js

 Please note this is an early alpha, and as such has several (known) bugs.

 ## To-Do List
-- Add a way to block users from interacting with the bot.
+- Allow users to remove their own songs, and staff to remove any song.
+Right now the only option is a full clear.
+- Clarify some messages, and send certain info via PM.

 ## Install
 ### Linux